-- [8] [The railroad further claims that one or more of the foregoing caused, or contributed to cause, the (plaintiff's injuries) (decedent's death).] - [9] [The plaintiff (denies that (he did) (the decedent did) any of the things claimed by the railroad,) (denies that (he) (the decedent) was negligent (in doing any of the things claimed by the railroad,) (to the extent claimed by the railroad),) (and denies that any claimed act or omission on (his) (the decedent's) part caused, or contributed to cause, (his claimed injuries) (the decedent's death)).]
+- [8] [The railroad further claims that one or more of the foregoing caused in whole or in part the (plaintiff's injuries) (decedent's death).] - [9] [The plaintiff (denies that (he did) (the decedent did) any of the things claimed by the railroad,) (denies that (he) (the decedent) was negligent (in doing any of the things claimed by the railroad,) (to the extent claimed by the railroad),) (and denies that any claimed act or omission on (his) (the decedent's) part caused in whole or in part (his claimed injuries) (the decedent's death)).]